 The Graduate School administers an endowment fund created to honor Irma Delson, who dedicated her many years at OSU to serving students from all over the world.
 The Delson Bridge to the Future Fund is designed to assist students in the final phase of their graduate education to pay research expenses, publication costs, and other incidentals that stand in the way of completing their studies.

 Graduate programs that become aware of emergency situations involving students at the end of their programs may submit requests for limited assistance to offset financial difficulties and promote degree completion.

 Master's and doctoral students in the final phase of their graduate programs may be eligible for this award.
 Resident, nonresident, and international graduate students will be given equal consideration.
 Requests may include only students who have an extenuating financial emergency that would result in their attrition.

 Awards will be made on a one-time only basis normally during a student's final term in the graduate program, and are intended to help defray the cost of degree completion.
 Awards up to $500 per recipient may be made.

-Nominations must be received in the Graduate School by October 27, 2014, by 5PM.
-Awards will be determined in November 2014 (tentative).
+Nominations must be received in the Graduate School by 5PM October 18, 2018 .
+Awards will be determined in November 2018 (tentative).

 The Graduate School expects to fund no more than one student from a given department or program per year.
 Departments presenting more than one nomination must rank order their requests.